 When you walk into Tres Carnales, we bet you’ll be put in a good mood instantly.
 The walls are painted brightly, the music is always thumping, and the beer and sangria are constantly flowing.
 Tres Carnales takes delicious traditional Mexican recipes and brings them to life in a bold and fresh way.
 Be sure to have a fish taco for us!

 Canteen may call themselves casual, but they should call themselves mouth-watering.
-This relatively new restaurant pushes the envelope with some truly creative elements like bacon braised cabbage and butternut squash lasagna!
+The 50-seat restaurant pushes the envelope with some truly creative elements like bacon braised cabbage and butternut squash lasagna!

 It’s a tight squeeze in Elm Café, but you’ll be too busy devouring one of their mouth-watering sandwiches and chugging back the smoothest fair trade coffees to even notice.
 The mystery of what sandwiches are being served is part of Elm’s charm, and you’ll have to check Twitter to see what dreamy menu is in store for the day.

 Wine and cheese are like Batman and Robin – they’re a solid team that will always work well together, and there’s no better place to find this dynamic duo than Cavern.
 With 75-100 artisanal cheese varieties and a tantalizing wine list, this bistro and wine bar is a perfect spot to unwind and connect with friends.

 Tzin Wine and Tapas is one of the coziest restaurants in the city.
 You’ll feel like you’re visiting a friend’s place as you watch the chef prepare your food only a few feet away from your table.
 Come on an empty stomach; the list of tapas is substantial and none of them disappoint.